Davis scores 53, Pelicans beat Suns for 6th straight win

 New Orleans native Elfrid Payton scored 16 points, and his layup pulled Phoenix within 116-114 with 2:29 left, but the Pelicans scored the next five points on Darius Miller’s 3 and Holiday’s driving dunk, and Phoenix did not threaten again.

+”We are playing a lot better and I like that we are still fighting.
+Executing down the stretch is something that will come with us,” Booker said. ”We are a young team and we have to learn that.”

-Pelicans coach Alvin Gentry angrily called a couple timeouts in the first half after watching Phoenix easily find open shots — and make them.
+Pelicans coach Alvin Gentry angrily called a couple timeouts in the first half after watching Phoenix score easily on open shots.

 The Suns entered the game ranked 28th in field goal percentage, shooting 44 percent for the season.
-But they scored at a blistering pace early, with 36 in the first quarter on about 54 percent accuracy.
-Phoenix led by as many as 17 when Jackson soared down the lane for a one-handed putback dunk and followed up with free throws on the next possession to make it 52-35 with more than seven minutes still remaining in the second quarter.
+But they scored 36 in the first quarter on about 54 percent accuracy.
+Phoenix led by as many as 17 when Jackson soared down the lane for a one-handed put-back dunk and added free throws on the next possession to make it 52-35.

-Davis helped the Pelicans get back within single digits by halftime with crowd-pleasing plays on both ends.
-He dunked three times — twice on alley-oops — to go with a tip-in, three free throws and two blocked shots during the rest of the second period, and New Orleans trailed 65-58 when the half ended.
+Davis helped the Pelicans pull back within single digits by halftime.
+He dunked three times – twice on alley-oops – to go with a tip-in, three free throws and two blocked shots during the rest of the second period, and New Orleans trailed 65-58 when the half ended.

 TIP-INS

-Suns: Phoenix played the last 4:48 with no player taller than 6-foot-8 because their two available 7-foot-1 players, Dragan Bender and Alex Len, along with 6-foot-10 Marquese Chriss, had all fouled out.
-Bender fouled out with 9:20 remaining and Chriss exited with 8:47 left. … Booker has 18 30-point games this season … The Suns made five of their first six 3-point attempts before missing 16 of their last 18.
+Suns: Bender fouled out with 9:20 remaining, Chriss exited with 8:47 left and Len fouled out with just under five minutes remaining. … Booker has 18 30-point games this season … The Suns made five of their first six 3-point attempts before missing 16 of their last 18.

-Pelicans: F Nikola Mirotic had 10 points and eight rebounds. … New Orleans announced it has signed the 6-foot-10 Okafor through the rest of the season.
-The 35-year-old former UConn star, who is coming back from a herniated disk that sidelined him four-plus seasons, returned to the NBA with New Orleans on a 10-day contract on Feb.
-3. He played in his seventh game and started for the fifth time. … Rookie Walter Lemon Jr., signed to a 10-day contract last Wednesday, scored his first career points on a floater high off the glass late in the first quarter.
-That was his only shot. … Twice in the second quarter, Pelicans players — Lemon and Holiday — turned the ball over by stepping over the end line before releasing an inbound pass.
+Pelicans: F Nikola Mirotic had 10 points and eight rebounds. … Rookie Walter Lemon Jr., signed to a 10-day contract last Wednesday, scored his first career points on his only shot – a floater high off the glass late in the first quarter.

 UP NEXT